microsoft/pai/docs/manual/cluster-admin/how-to-customize-alerts.md

 ### Existing Actions

 OpenPAI uses the `alert-manager` service for alert handling.
 We have provided so far these following actions:
-* webportal-notification: Show alerts on the home page of webportal.
+* webportal-notification: Show alerts on the home page of webportal (on the top-right corner).
 * email-admin: Send emails to the assigned admin.
 * email-user: Send emails to the owners of jobs.
 * stop-jobs Stop jobs by calling OpenPAI REST API.